lsst-dm/scipi_docs_prototype/templates/struc_template.forTasks.rst

 Class initialization
 --------------------

 ..
-This section does not need filling in by hand as in this case, the content is filled in from strings in the code itself, not in this reST document (see Guidance Doc for details).
+This section will be autofilled also -- the content is filled in from docstrings in the code itself, not in this reST document (see Guidance Doc for details).

 ..
 This section consists of: